How much does it cost to hire a termite exterminator?

 |Severe||$1,200 - $6,500|

-Although there are over 2,000 varieties of termites throughout the world, only five types are frequently found in the U.S. Most of them need moisture and make a path to wherever the food is which frequently is the wood structure of your house and your wood furniture.
+Although there are over 2,000 varieties of termites throughout the world, only four types are frequently found in the U.S. These include dampwood, subterranean, drywood, and Formosan, which are very damaging subterranean termites.
+Some homeowners in states where drywood termites are common may encounter the conehead termite, a relative of the drywood termite.
+However, they are not especially common.
+In rare cases, homeowners along the coastal states of the Southeast may also encounter powderpost termites, a type of drywood termite that infests furniture.
+Most of them need moisture and make a path to wherever the food is, which frequently is the wood structure of your house and your wood furniture.
 Those that live underground will actually build mud tunnels up your foundation and into the wood structure.
 Others can live with little moisture and can be found in your attic or other dry wood places in your home.
 Knowing the different types may help you identify the type you have if you suspect an infestation.
-The average treatment cost based on the type of termite is $75 to $6,500, depending on the size of the infestation.
+The average treatment cost based on the type of termite is $100 to $6,500, depending on the size of the infestation.

 |Subterranean||$250 - $1,500|